hepabolu/programming-by-stealth/docs/pbs37.md

 To remedy this, I thought it would be useful to go through the entire cycle of documenting one function, and that the appropriate format for that was a screencast.
 When I sat down to record the screencast, I couldn’t help but use the opportunity to share my toolkit with you all.
 So the screencast starts with a little demo of the development tools I’m currently using to develop the Cellular Automaton API we’re working on as part of this series.

 Below you’ll find the screencast embedded, and links to the various tools mentioned.
 Myself and Allison have also recorded a podcast for this instalment.
-I share my screen with Allison, and we walk through all the same steps as I do in the screencast, but with Allison stopping me and asking all the questions you probably are as you watch the screencast.
+I share my screen with Allison, and we walk through all the same steps as I do in the screencast, but with Allison stopping me and asking all the questions you probably have as you watch the screencast.
 When published, that podcast will be linked into this post.

 ## Matching Podcast Episode 494